ray-project/ray/doc/source/data/custom-datasource.rst

 In ``get_read_tasks``, we construct a :class:`~ray.data.ReadTask` object for each ``pipeline`` object.
-A list of :class:`~ray.data.ReadTask` objects are returned at the end of the function call, and these tasks are executed on remote workers by the Datasets execution engine (not shown).
+A list of :class:`~ray.data.ReadTask` objects are returned at the end of the function call, and these tasks are executed on remote workers.
+You can find more details about `Dataset read execution here <https://docs.ray.io/en/master/data/key-concepts.html#reading-data>`__.

 .. literalinclude:: ./doc_code/custom_datasource.py
     :language: python